-Get our latest book recommendations, author news, and competitions right to your inbox.
+Get our latest staff recommendations, award news and digital catalog links right to your inbox.

-Twelve-year-old Mattie wrestles with her crush on Gemma as they participate in their school production of Romeo and Juliet in what School Library Journal calls “a fine choice for middle school libraries in need of an accessible LGBTQ stories.”
+Twelve-year-old Mattie wrestles with her crush on Gemma as they participate in their school production of Romeo and Juliet in what School Library Journal calls “a fine choice for middle school libraries in need of accessible LGBTQ stories.”

 Twelve-year-old Mattie is thrilled when she learns the eighth grade play will be Romeo and Juliet.
 In particular, she can’t wait to share the stage with Gemma Braithwaite, who has been cast as Juliet.
 Gemma is brilliant, pretty—and British!—and Mattie starts to see her as more than just a friend.
 But Mattie has also had an on/off crush on her classmate Elijah since, well, forever.
 Is it possible to have a crush on both boys AND girls?